We support clubs with...

 The number of new people engaging with our sport and the diversity of our sport’s participant-base.

 With support of disability athletes there may be funding available to help.
-Please contact us on the details below to see if there are any current funding streams we can put you in touch with.
+Please find our funding portal here.

 There are a number of approved aids that can assist someone to bowl, from launchers to bowls green friendly wheelchairs.